awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

 Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation earlier in [Step 4: Create a managed\-instance activation for a hybrid environment](sysman-managed-instance-activation.md)\.
 You specify the Code and ID in the following procedure\.

-The URLs in the following scripts let you download SSM Agent from *any* AWS region\.
-If you want to download the agent from a *specific* region, copy the URL for your operating system, and then replace *region* with an appropriate value\.
+The URLs in the following scripts let you download SSM Agent from *any* AWS Region\.
+If you want to download the agent from a *specific* Region, copy the URL for your operating system, and then replace *region* with an appropriate value\.

 *region* represents the identifier for an AWS Region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in [Systems Manager service endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.